eliasschepis/eliasschepis/README.md

 ### 👋 Hi there!
 I'm Elias Schepis

-I'm a QA Automation Engineer with over 4 years of experience at Accenture, now focused on expanding my skillset into Python-based automation.
+I'm a QA Automation Engineer with over 4 years of experience at Accenture, focused on expanding my skillset into Python-based automation.
 I'm currently building practical projects to showcase my growth and expertise.

 ---